Industrial / Commercial Global Construction Newsletter

 Click on the Map to View Specific Region's Construction News

-Q3 2024
+Q4 2024

 Executive Summary:

-There is a new cold war between China and the USA.
-China’s tone has become more and belligerent in the last 6 to 12 months.
+There is a new cold war between China and the USA, China’s tone has become more and more belligerent in the last 6 to 12 months.
 This competition could be a major problem in 2024 and beyond.
 The intensifying rivalry between the USA and China looks like it is a permanent challenge to the global economy and construction sector.
-The following is the distribution of the Global Construction market by geographical location:

 # | Region | 2024 Value in Trillions $’s |